-Your employer will withhold and report income tax when shares are purchased for you under the ESPP.
-It is your responsibility to report in your annual tax return and pay taxes resulting from the purchase of shares, the subsequent sale of shares and the receipt of any dividends.
+Your employer is not required to withhold or report income tax when shares are purchased for you under the ESPP.
+It is your responsibility to report the taxable amount in your annual tax return and pay taxes resulting from the purchase of shares, the subsequent sale of shares and the receipt of any dividends.